whymarrh/jeopardy-parser/README.md

 python parser.py
 ```

 Thanks to [@knicholes](https://github.com/knicholes) for the Python download script.
+Please use the Python script instead of the Bash script to download files since it does not require manually updating the game numbers -- the Bash script exists solely because I like Bash.

 How long will all this take?
 ----------------------------